datacamp-content-public/courses-intro-to-python-beta/chapter2.md

 xp: 100
 ```

+Pandas is a tool that allow you to old whole datasets (organized as spreadsheets) as separate objects.
+They are referred to as Data Frames.

-Data frames are consisting of NumPy arrays which also have names (columns) and indexes (rows) attached to them. `pd.DataFrame()` is the main function to create or convert existing data to a pandas data frame object (hereafter dataframe).
-Data frame not only support almost everything NumPy supports, but also it has additional functionality like querying, merging, summarizing, data reading and even plotting!
+Pandas data frames consist of NumPy arrays which also have variable names (columns) and observation indexes (rows) attached to them.

+`pd.DataFrame()` is the main function to create (or convert existing data to) a pandas data frame object.
+Pandas data frame as very useful special functionalities (that NumPy does not have), like querying, merging, summarizing, data reading, (some) plotting etc.

-Indexing a dataframe is similar to indexing a list.
-Instead of number, you can use column name as and index in squared brackets like `dataframe["column_name"]` or `dataframe.column_name`.
-If you index a column which does not exist and assign a value(s) to it, then this column will be automatically created with given value(s).
+Indexing a data frame is similar to indexing a list.
+Instead of a number, you can use column name as an index in squared brackets like `dataframe["column_name"]` (or, alternatively, `dataframe.column_name`).
+If you refer a column which does not exist and assign a value(s) to it, then this column will be automatically created with given value(s).

-You can not only give custom values, but also use existing columns to calculate the new columns too.
-The notion is the same as variable operations in Python.
-Easy as that!
+To create new columns in data frame (i.e. variables), you can use already existing columns along with custom values and desired operations.

+Once you have your pandas data frame, you can apply a long array of readily-coded functions to your data, by referring to them as `dataframe.function()`

 `@instructions`
 1. Create an array of sales [10, 11, 23, 42, 12]